-A walking holiday on the Offa’s Dyke Path, National Trail, will find you tracing the length of the ancient earthwork that gives it its name.
-The Offa’s
+A walking holiday on Offa’s Dyke Path National Trail, will find you tracing the length of the ancient earthwork that gives it its name.
+Offa’s Dyke Path

-Many clients take a rest day at Hay on Wye.
+How about a Rest day at Hay on Wye.
 This world renowned ‘book town’ will keep you occupied for hours.
-Dozens of book and map shops, a Castle, shops and Inns.
+Dozens of book and map shops, a Castle, shops and

 You can also request further information about all our walking holidays by completing our enquiry form.